SHINOOJ/Dummy/README.md

 # testing purpose
 Hi ,
-  i am shinoj rajan from palakkad. this is not not a project ,this is only for testing purpose
+  i am shinoj rajan from palakkad. this is not a project ,this is only for testing purpose